 Abundance Farm is an emerging Jewish food justice farm and outdoor classroom located in Northampton, Massachusetts.
 Abundance Farm is a unique collaboration between Congregation B’nai Israel, Lander Grinspoon Academy and the Northampton Survival Center to support local food security and to create a unique, outdoor learning environment.
 Abundance Farm will be a beautiful urban oasis where people of all ages, faiths and backgrounds are drawn for nourishment, community and learning.

-Pick Your Own, Abundance Farm's free community harvest program, has begun for the 2018 growing season.
-On Mondays from 10am-1pm and Thursdays from 3pm-6pm, come on over to Abundance Farm in Northampton to harvest herbs and produce.
+Pick Your Own, Abundance Farm's free community harvest program, has ended for the 2018 growing season.
+During the growing season, on Mondays from 10am-1pm and Thursdays from 3pm-6pm, come to Abundance Farm in Northampton to harvest herbs and produce.
 To see what crops are available this week, visit the Abundance Farm Facebook page.

-If you are interested in volunteering on Abundance Farm and can't make the hours above, reach out to Farm Manager Rose at firstname.lastname@example.org.
+If you are interested in volunteering on Abundance Farm, reach out to Farm Manager Rose at email@example.com.